The Expedition Trip Notes provide detailed information and background for Adventure Consultants' Ojos del Salado Expedition.

 To climb Ojos del Salado you need to be physically fit, have strong mental stamina and be capable of strenuous exercise for several days’ duration.
-Expedition members can expect to be exerting themselves for about six hours per day and be capable of carrying a 20 kg pack.
-To be successful you must train by carrying a heavy pack in mountainous terrain.
+Expedition members can expect to be exerting themselves for about six hours per day and be capable of carrying a 15-18kg pack.
 See our Fitness Training Programs for information on how we can help you prepare for the expedition.

 Climbing at altitude affects people differently; most climbers notice a lower performance rate than normal.
 Our climbing days are mostly short to accommodate this and vital rest days are usually welcomed!
 Our graduated acclimatisation program allows you to progressively consolidate your fitness but you must arrive on the expedition in good health and with a good level of fitness.
 Summit day is the most physically demanding of the days and entails a 1,000m or 3,300ft ascent at altitude.
 This rewarding and photogenic day typically takes between twelve and fourteen hours.

 This expedition is suitable for people with general mountaineering skills.
 Comprehensive instruction in high altitude camping and climbing techniques will be passed on to you by your guides during the expedition.

 Importantly, participants should be of a positive frame of mind and be willing to operate as part of a team.

 Each of our trips is individually rated according to its physical and technical difficulty, displayed in the icons towards the top of each trip page.
 You can click on the accompanying question mark for additional descriptions and the full run-down of our grading system is available on our Difficulty Ratings page.